yogesh-pro/interview-coder-withoupaywall-opensource/README.md

 1. **Initial Setup**
    - Launch the invisible window
-   - Enter your OpenAI API key in the settings
+   - Enter your API key in the settings (OpenAI, Gemini, or OpenRouter)
-   - Choose your preferred model for extraction, solution generation, and debugging
+   - Choose your preferred AI provider and models
+   - Select your solving mode (Coding Questions or MCQ Questions)

+2. **Solving Mode Selection**
+   - **Coding Questions Mode**: Traditional 2-step process (extract problem → generate solution)
+     - Best for LeetCode-style algorithm problems
+     - Provides detailed code solutions with complexity analysis
+   - **MCQ Questions Mode**: Direct analysis (screenshot → answer + reasoning)
+     - Perfect for multiple choice questions, true/false questions
+     - Supports single correct, multiple correct, and true/false question types
+     - Provides immediate answers with detailed explanations

-2. **Capturing Problem**
+3. **Capturing Problem**
-   - Use global shortcut [Control or Cmd + H] to take screenshots of code problems
+   - Use global shortcut [Control or Cmd + H] to take screenshots of questions
-   - Screenshots are automatically added to the queue of up to 2
+   - Screenshots are automatically added to the queue
    - If needed, remove the last screenshot with [Control or Cmd + L]

-3. **Processing**
+4. **Processing**
    - Press [Control or Cmd + Enter] to analyze the screenshots
-   - AI extracts problem requirements from the screenshots using GPT-4 Vision API
+   - **For Coding Questions**: AI extracts problem requirements and generates optimized solutions
-   - The model generates an optimal solution based on the extracted information
+   - **For MCQ Questions**: AI analyzes the question and provides direct answers with reasoning
-   - All analysis is done using your personal OpenAI API key
+   - All analysis is done using your personal API key

-4. **Solution & Debugging**
+5. **Results & Debugging**
-   - View the generated solutions with detailed explanations
+   - **Coding Mode**: View solutions with code, complexity analysis, and detailed explanations
+   - **MCQ Mode**: See the complete question, all options, correct answers, and reasoning
-   - Use debugging feature by taking more screenshots of error messages or code
+   - Use debugging feature by taking more screenshots of error messages or additional context
    - Get structured analysis with identified issues, corrections, and optimizations
-   - Toggle between solutions and queue views as needed

-5. **Window Management**
+6. **Window Management**
    - Move window using [Control or Cmd + Arrow keys]
    - Toggle visibility with [Control or Cmd + B]
    - Adjust opacity with [Control or Cmd + [] and [Control or Cmd + ]]
    - Window remains invisible to specified screen sharing applications
    - Start a new problem using [Control or Cmd + R]

-6. **Language Selection
+7. **Language Selection**

-   - Easily switch between programming languages with a single click
+   - Easily switch between programming languages with a single click (Coding mode only)
    - Use arrow keys for keyboard navigation through available languages
    - The system dynamically adapts to any languages added or removed from the codebase
    - Your language preference is saved between sessions